acebot712/autorank-llm/README.md

 ## License

-AutoRank-LLM is released under the [MIT License](https://opensource.org/license/mit/).
+AutoRank-LLM is released under the [Apache License 2.0](https://github.com/acebot712/autorank-llm/blob/main/LICENSE).
 Please review the license for more details.

 ## Acknowledgments